 As part of your ABSN program application, you’ll need to submit your letter of intent, current resume, letters of recommendation, and official academic transcripts.
 You can work on your application materials over several online sessions, but you can only submit your application once.

 Putting together a letter of intent can be stressful for some students.
 This letter allows us to go beyond your academic qualifications and get a sense of who you are as a person.
 When our staff reads your letter of intent, they want to know why you want to become a nurse and how you plan to get through nursing school at an accelerated pace.
+They want to see that you’re ready to make a serious commitment because 16 months of accelerated nursing school isn’t easy.

 As you start to write down what makes you an ideal candidate for our program, consider the following: